Dash Mining Calculator

 - Profit is based on current difficulty to mine Dash.
 Difficulty can (and probably will) change.
 From past experience it usually goes up as time goes by.

 - All the data on the on the calculator can be adjusted manually.
 This is useful in case you want to simulate scenarios or if for some reason the data is not up-to-date (though normally it is).

 Calculator fields explained

 Hash Rate – How powerful is your miner.
-The more Hash Rate it can produce the higher your mining rewards will be.
+The more Hash Rate it can produce, the higher your mining rewards will be.
 Normally you can get the Hash Rate of a specific miner from its manufacturer.

-ETH/Block reward – How many Dash are distributed each time a successful block is mined.
+DASH/Block reward – How many Dash are distributed each time a successful block is mined.
 This information updates from time to time to keep the Dash money supply in check.

 Pool fees – Usually miners group together into mining pools in order to increase their chances of successful mining.
 The pool takes a certain fee from the earnings.

 Hardware cost – How much did it cost you to buy your Dash miner.